Rubber Biscuit: Blues Brothers cover

-In 1978, The Blues Brothers recorded a cover of "Rubber Biscuit" on the album Briefcase Full of Blues; this version (with lead vocal by actor-singer Dan Aykroyd) was released as a single that peaked at #37 on the Billboard Hot 100 and #44 in Canada.
+In 1978, The Blues Brothers recorded a cover of "Rubber Biscuit" on the album Briefcase Full of Blues; this version (with lead vocal by actor-singer Dan Aykroyd) was also released as a single.
+The single peaked at #37 on the Billboard Hot 100 and #44 in Canada.
+This led to royalties for the original Chips, and they briefly re-united to record another single and play a few shows.